TCO46/TheNeovim/main.md

 - For Windows go to `Appdata/Local/nvim`.
 Or go into nvim then use `:echo stdpath('config')` to locate nvim folder.
 - For MacOS, it's basically the same for Linux `~/config/nvim`.

+If it didn't exist then create a folder name `nvim` in your config directory and inside make a file name `init.lua`.

 You can setup a structured system but I'm lazy to do that so here we will do it in a single file.

+Paste this into your Neovim config file:

 ```lua
 -- Bootstrap lazy.nvim